foomo/simplecert/README.md

 // redirect HTTP to HTTPS
 // CAUTION: This has to be done AFTER simplecert setup
-// Otherwise Port 80 will be blocked and cert registration fails! cLog.Info("starting HTTP Listener on Port 80") go http.ListenAndServe(":80", http.HandlerFunc(redirect))
+// Otherwise Port 80 will be blocked and cert registration fails! log.Println("starting HTTP Listener on Port 80") go http.ListenAndServe(":80", http.HandlerFunc(redirect))

 // init strict tlsConfig with certReloader